veerendra2/raspberrypi-homeserver/README.md

 $ ansible-playbook main.yml
 ```
 ### NOTE
-* The setup created to deploy all services on single node docker swarm cluster.
+* This setup is created to deploy all services on single node docker swarm cluster.
 If you want to use this setup on multi node swarm cluster, there are some additional tweaks required like
-  * Change plancement
+  * Change placement
     ```yaml
     ...
       deploy: